 Practical Exercises to Uncover What Matters Most

-Thinking about your values is one thing; uncovering them is another.
-These exercises are designed to cut through the noise and reveal the principles that have guided you.
+Thinking about values is one thing; uncovering them is another.
+Use these exercises to cut through noise and reveal patterns.

 Imagine you must give a short speech tomorrow on the three principles you believe are essential for a good life.
 What would you defend passionately?
-The first gut-level responses are often most revealing.
+Your first, gut-level answers are revealing.

 Use the Contribution Compass